zuozhenggh/learning-library/data-management-library/mysql/mds-intro/introduction/introduction.md

 Note: If you have a **Free Trial** account, when your Free Trial expires your account will be converted to an **Always Free** account.
 You will not be able to conduct Free Tier workshops unless the Always Free environment is available. **[Click here for the Free Tier FAQ page.](https://www.oracle.com/cloud/free/faq.html)***

 ## Acknowledgements
 * **Author** - Perside Foster, MySQL Solution Engineering
 * **Contributors** - Airton Lastori, MySQL Principal Product Manager, Priscila Galvao, MySQL Solution Engineering
-* **Last Updated By/Date** - Perside Foster, MySQL Solution Engineering, June 2021
+* **Last Updated By/Date** - Perside Foster, MySQL Solution Engineering, July 2021